 Planning, policies and record keeping - To:

-- devise, review and update support plans, record events and observations and keep appropriate records as require in the service both directly and managing staff to do so.
+- devise, review and update support plans, record events and observations and keep appropriate records as required in the service both directly and managing staff to do so.

-- co-ordinate elements of support in accordance with the support plan.
+- plan and co-ordinate elements of support in accordance with the support plan.

-- follow risk management plans, and follow and update risk assessments, ensuring they are up to date.
+- prepare and implement risk management plans, and follow and update risk assessments, ensuring they are up to date.

 - work with data in line with the data protection act and support staff to do likewise.

-- work with and comply with standard operation (finance, operational, Health and Safety and Human Resources) and service procedures including service user finances both as an individual and a manager.
+- work and comply with standard operation (finance, operational, health and safety and human resources) and service procedures including service user finances both as an individual and a manager.

 Interactions with other people - To:

-- manage and supervise other staff administering or prompting medication and ensure that medication protocols are adhered to.
+- manage and supervise other staff administering or prompting medication, if required, and ensure that medication protocols are adhered to.

-- support or buddy new staff and volunteers/those on placement to show them how your practice complies with the SSSC Codes of Practice.
+- manage staff and volunteers/those on placement to comply with the SSSC Codes of Practice.

-- manage and resolve conflict promptly and raise issues appropriately using the correct internal processes and encourage team members to do likewise.
+- manage and resolve conflict promptly and raise or report issues appropriately using the correct internal processes and encourage team members to do likewise.

-- liaise with workers from other agencies when requested to do so by senior colleagues.
+- liaise with workers from other agencies and provide guidance to team members around this.

-- work in accordance with the service, meeting the relevant legislation and National Care Standards.
+- manage others to comply with, and the service to meet with, the relevant legislation and National Care Standards.

-- liaise with landlords and similar others on behalf of people who we support when requested to do so by senior colleagues.
+- liaise with landlords and similar others on behalf of people we support if required and provide guidance to team members around this.

-- be aware of health and safety and contribute fully to keeping my work environment, community, people who use services and yourself safe.
+- be aware of health and safety and make a management contribution to keeping the work environment, colleagues, community, people who use services and yourself safe.
 This includes health and safety audits in line with policy.

 Leadership - To:

-- provide buddying or informal coaching to new staff.
+- provide on-the-job training and/or coaching to new staff.

-- support the delivery of a specific part of the service such as group work.
+- lead on a specific part of the service such as group work or health and safety.

-- appropriately challenge oppressive or potentially abusive behaviours or practices and report any concerns quickly to senior colleagues.
+- appropriately challenge oppressive or potentially abusive behaviours or practices.

 Miscellaneous - applies only in certain services